robric/linux-forwarding-veth/README.md

 ## l3-only forwarding

 This networking is modelled as a collection of point-to-point links and /32 routing.
-It is known as the contrial l3-only forwarding mode.
-All forwarding between pods is based on L3 for workloads in a same subnet instead of MAC lookup.
+In Contrail, it was known as the l3-only forwarding mode.
+In this case, all forwarding between pods is based on L3 lookup for workloads in a same subnet instead of L2 DMAC lookup.

 ![image](https://user-images.githubusercontent.com/21667569/133283626-9e700329-7652-48da-b849-7539384dec28.png)